skandaar/skandaar.github.io/_pages/about.md

   We need to take care of our being by feeding the mind with clarity, knowledge and critical conscious thinking and the body with proper food and good amount of conscious movements and direct all toward our personal mission.
-So before all, you need to figure out your purpose or work to create one, there is no difference, a purpose doesn't come up like that by pure chance, all you need to do is to be conscious about your emotions and thoughts and states of your being in all circumstances, intercations and aspects of your life.
+So before all, you need to figure out your purpose or work to create one, there is no difference, a purpose doesn't come up like that by pure chance, all you need to do is to be conscious about your emotions and thoughts and states of your being in all circumstances, interactions and aspects of your life.
 By being more conscious and creating some distance you'll discover with time your inner strengths and what make you unique and special and then you will become aware of the direction or purpose your life should aim at.